vueuse/vueuse/packages/firebase/useFirestore/index.md

 ## Share across instances

-You can reuse the db reference by passing `autoDispose: false`
+You can reuse the db reference by passing `autoDispose: false`.
+You can also set an amount of milliseconds before auto disposing the db reference.

+Note : Getting a not disposed db reference again don't cost a Firestore read.

 ```ts
 const todos = useFirestore(collection(db, 'todos'), undefined, { autoDispose: false })